A young Belarusian skier fled the country. Her family says she was banned from the sport for political reasons.

 Journalists, activists, rights workers and IT specialists have been jailed since then.
 Crackdowns have driven many Belarusians into self-imposed exile.

 Lukashenko, who has ruled the Eastern European country for nearly three decades, has taken increasingly bold steps to quash challenges to his rule.
 He provoked international outrage in May when he sent a fighter jet to ground a commercial plane carrying a prominent dissident journalist.
-And European Union officials accused Lukashenko of weaponizing migrants over the summer as relations between the European Union and Belarus deteriorated.
+And European Union officials accused Lukashenko of weaponizing migrants over the summer as relations between the E.U. and Belarus deteriorated.

 Western countries, including the United States, have imposed tough sanctions on Belarus.
 But the government’s close relationship with Russia has cushioned the blow.